Skip to main content

 The following functionalities are covered:

-OPC 40084–3 describes the interface between extruders as part of an extrusion line and MES for data exchange.
+OPC 40084–3 describes the interface between extruders in an extrusion line and the MES for data exchange.
 The target of OPC 40084–3 is to provide a unique interface for extruders and MES from different manufacturers to ensure compatibility.

 The following functionalities are covered:

-- General information about the extruder (manufacturer, model, serial number etc. etc.), current configuration and status of the extruder.
+General information about the extruder (manufacturer, model, serial number etc.), current configuration and status of the extruder.

-OPC 40084–4 to OPC 40084–12 describe the data exchange interface for various components as part of an extrusion line.
+OPC 40084–4 to OPC 40084–12 describe the data exchange interface for various components of an extrusion line.
 The components include:

 The interfaces are used by